apache/maven-build-cache-extension/src/site/markdown/performance.md

 ## Performance Tuning

-Various setup options which affect cache performance.

 ### General notes

-Tuning of cache performance could reduce both resources consumption and build execution time but that is not guaranteed.
+Cache tuning could significantly reduce resource consumption and build execution time, but that is not guaranteed.
+Performance-tuning hints might not considerably affect the build time depending on a usage pattern.
+As usual with performance tuning, measure results in relevant scenarios to validate results and weigh the pros and cons.
-In many scenarios build time of invalidated (changed) projects could be dominating in overall build time.
-Performance wins achieved by a faster cache engine might not correlate with final build times in straightforward way.
-As usual with performance, effect of performance optimizations should be carefully measured in relevant scenarios.

 ### Hash algorithm selection

-By default, cache uses SHA-256 algorithm which is sufficiently fast and provides negligible probability of hash collisions.
-In projects with large codebase, performance of hash algorithms becomes more important and in such scenarios [XX](https://cyan4973.github.io/xxHash/) or XXMM (memory mapped files) hashing algorithms provide better performance.
+By default, the cache uses the SHA-256 algorithm, which is sufficiently fast and provides a negligible probability of hash collisions.
+In projects with a large codebase, the performance of hash algorithms becomes more critical, and other algorithms like
+[XX](https://cyan4973.github.io/xxHash/) or XXMM (memory-mapped files) could provide better performance.

 ```xml
 <hashAlgorithm>XX</hashAlgorithm>